 Successfully send and received SMS via SMSC.
 Time window of measurements according to user profile.
-Circuit Switched Data Service 2.5.1 Service Accessibility, Circuit Switched Data (SA -CSD) [15] 2.52.5.1.1 Abstract definition Probability that the end-user's DTE can access the Mobile Data Service when requested.
+V9.0 Page 34 of 77 Official Document IR.42 - Definition of Quality of Service parameters and their computation Circuit Switched Data Service 2.5.1 Service Accessibility, Circuit Switched Data (SA -CSD) [15] 2.52.5.1.1 Abstract definition Probability that the end-user's DTE can access the Mobile Data Service when requested.
 This will be indicated by the DTE receiving the valid 'connect' message from the distant DTE.
 Probability that the end-user's DTE can access the Mobile Data Service when requested.
 There are 2 layers of accessibility for CSD - Access to the target network DCE. - Access to the required data service provided by a data server.
 To a user, these 2 events would be seamless and therefore the calculation for the service access should be a composite of these 2 activities.
 The field test system therefore must automate and combine the two layers to provide a single SA-CSD metric.
 To combine the 2 layers should involve calculation of the success of the following actions. - ATDT command including target number. - Receive Connect from target network DCE - Send relevant command to target Data Server. - Receive valid response from Data Server The specific commands and responses from data servers will be detailed in 'Typical procedures for quality of service measurement equipment'.
 2.5.1.2 Computation A successful call attempt is when the A-party DTE receives valid response from test server.
-This can either be a dedicated data test server or a data server accessed when testing 2.5 Juictionality via the public internet.
+This can either be a dedicated data test server or a data server accessed when testing a functionality via the public internet.
 Abstract formula:

-2.5.1.2.2 Service Accessibility CSD - Number of successfulcall attempts Service Accessionity CD = - Number of call attempts Trigger points:
+2.5.1.2.2

+Service Accessibility

+$$CSD = \frac{Number of successful call attempts}{Number of call attempts}$$

+Trigger points:

-Beginning of the call attempt: ATDT command with dialled number sent by A-party DTE.
+Beginning of the call ATDT command with dialled number sent by Aattempt: party DTE.

 Successful call attempt: Valid response received from Data Server.
 2.5.2 Set-up Time (ST - CSD)Abstract definition Time between sending of complete address information in ATDT command by A-Party and receipt of valid response from data server.
-Official Document IR.42 - Definition of Quality of Service parameters and their computation 2.5.2.2 Computation Abstract formula:
+V9.0 Page 35 of 77 Official Document IR.42 - Definition of Quality of Service parameters and their computation 2.5.2.2 Computation Abstract formula:

-Set - up Time Circuit Switched Data $[s] = t_2 - t_1$ 2.52.20 oint of time where A-party DTE sends ATDT command t2: point of time where connect is established (valid response received by A-party from data server) Trigger points:
+Set - up Time Circuit Switched Data $[s] = t_2 - t_1$ 2.52.20 int of time where A-party DTE sends ATDT command t2: point of time where connect is established (valid response received by A-party from data server) Trigger points:

-2.5.2.2.2 Beginning of the Set-up time measurement: Sending of ATDT command by A-party Successful connection: Valid response received from Data Server 2.5.3 Data Quality (DQ-CSD) For definitions of Data Quality Parameters refer to section 2.7.
+Beginning of the Set-up

+Sending of ATDT command by A-party

+2.5.2.2.2 time measurement:

+Successful connection: Valid response received from Data Server.
+2.5.3 Data Quality (DQ-CSD) For definitions of Data Quality Parameters refer to section 2.7.
 2.5.3.1 Completion Ratio Circuit Switched Data (CR-CSD) 2.5.3.1 Abstract definition Probability that a successful call attempt is not released except when intended by any of the parties involved in the call.
 2.5.3.2 Computation 2.5.3.2.1 Abstract formula:

-Call completion Ratio CSD = $\frac{\text{Number of calls terminate d by end users}}{\text{Number of successfuldata call attempts}}$
+Call completion Ratio CSD = $\frac{\text{Number of calls terminate d by end users}}{\text{Number of successful data call attempts}}$

 2.5.3.2.2

+2.6

 Trigger points: